United launched its new Polaris Business Class in December 2016, replacing their BusinessFirst; and Polaris First replacing Global First cabins.

 What are the best Business Class seats on United’s B787-9?

 All seats in the cabin are excellent for those traveling with a companion because of the 2-2-2 layout.

 The bulkhead seats in row 1 & 6 feature a much larger footrest as compared to all other seats, so these are the seats you want to fly (and sleep) in, although proximity to the galley and lavatory may cause some slight noise disturbance from time to time.
 Choosing seats in rows 1 and 6 are crucial to your enjoyment of your flight on this aircraft.
 They are significantly better than all the other Business Class seats in this United cabin (see seatmap).

 What are the worst Business Class seats on United B787-9?

-The 2-2-2 Business Class layout does not make the cabin very good for single travellers, since you will always end up sitting next to a stranger.
-There is a small screen between adjoining seats and the seats are staggered by a couple of inches, creating some privacy, but the layout is not ideal.
+The 2-2-2 Business Class layout does not make the cabin very good for single travelers since you will always end up sitting next to a stranger.
+There is a small screen between adjoining seats, and the seats are staggered by a couple of inches, creating some privacy, but the layout is not ideal.

 The footrests are very narrow, except for the bulkhead seats in rows 1 & 6, so not very comfortable for a good night’s sleep.

 Improved Food And Drink Menu In United Polaris Business Class